 Do you know the best way to contact your target customers, as well as their preferred place and time to connect?
 You should after completing your updated persona template.

 Review how you communicate with your customer and what information exchange there is at that time.
-Is it one-way or two?
+Is it a one-way or two-way discussion?
 Are you in a monologue or a dialogue?

-#3 Identify the needs your br and is addressing
+#3 Identify the needs your brand is addressing

 Do you know what needs your customer has and which of them you are tapping into?

-#4 Make your customer everyone’s responsibility
+#4 Make your customers everyone’s responsibility

 #5 Plan for the unthinkable

-#7 Exp and your innovation thinking
+#7 Expand your thinking about innovation

 #8 Stop testing your communications to death

-If you spent more time and resources reviewing how to connect with your customer, and then reviewed early stage work up-stream with them, you would be more likely to develop winners.
+If you spent more time and resources reviewing how to connect with your customers, and then tested early stage work up-stream with them, you would be more likely to develop winners.

 #9 Define your image